dubidoo95/U-Net_vs_AttentionU-Net_vs_TransformerU-Net/README.md

 ![image](https://user-images.githubusercontent.com/110075956/220639504-19ed736d-24d1-4177-ab4b-5a6671269671.png)

 # 3. Conclusions
+Although U-Net has better loss and accuracy than AttnU-Net and TransU-Net, AttnU-Net and TransU-Net showed more reasonable predictive results.
+U-Net looked as if it had not been trained at all.
+So I concluded I made a mistake in setting the loss function and accuracy.
+The loss function and accuracy metrics didn't feed into the performance of models well or I put the wrong values in the loss function and accuracy metrics.<br>

 # 4. References
 RONNEBERGER, Olaf; FISCHER, Philipp; BROX, Thomas.
 U-net: Convolutional networks for biomedical image segmentation.
 In: International Conference on Medical image computing and computer-assisted intervention.
 Springer, Cham, 2015. p.
 234-241.<br>